bdurand/super_settings/README.md

 * `SuperSettings::Storage::ActiveRecordStorage` - Stores the settings in a relational database using ActiveRecord.
 This is the default storage engine for Rails applications.
 * `SuperSettings::Storage::RedisStorage` - Stores the settings in a Redis database using the [redis](https://github.com/redis/redis-rb) gem.
 * `SuperSettings::Storage::HttpStorage` - Uses the SuperSettings REST API running on another server.
 This is useful in a microservices architecture so you can have a central settings server used by all the services.
+* `SuperSettings::Storage::S3Storage` - Stores the settings in JSON in an S3 object.
+This is useful for applications running on AWS that want to store settings in a central location since it does not require a dedicated database.
+It is possible to read the settings directly from S3 from another application.

 Additional storage engines can be built by creating a class that includes `SuperSettings::Storage` and implements the unimplemented methods in that module.

 The storage engine is defined by setting `SuperSettings::Setting.storage` to a storage class.
 Note that each storage class may also require additional configuration.
 For instance, the Redis storage class requires you to provide a connection to a Redis database.
 If you are running a Rails application, then the storage engine will be set to ActiveRecord by default.
 Otherwise, you will need to define the storage class somewhere in your application's initialization.
+See the storage class documentation for more information.

 ### Web UI